oTreck/e-commerce-ops-toolkit/README.md

 A collection of small everyday utilities designed to simplify repetitive e-commerce tasks and reduce manual work.

-The scripts in this repository help with tasks such as:

-* Comparing SEO metadata
-* Checking canonical tags
-* Validating hreflang tags
-* Comparing old and new shop pages
-* Optimizing images
-* Automating recurring checks

 The goal of this repository is to provide simple, practical tools that save time and make everyday development, content and SEO work easier.